JuanCarvajal12/GenericAPI/README.md

 Generic API using FastAPI.
 Mainly following the Udemy course [Complete Backend (API) Development with Python A-Z™](https://www.udemy.com/course/python-api-development/).

 This repo is part of my portfolio and showcases my habilities in backend development.
+This API is big; might be good to have a smaller one for the portfolio.

 The software I use to:
 * VSCode for coding